dotmesh-io/docs/README.md

 ## Writing new content

 The document pages live in `hugo/content`.
+See the [Wiki page](https://github.com/datamesh-io/docs/wiki) for formatting and markdown help.

 Run the following command to get a hot-reloading version of the site in your browser: